GeorgeReznichenko/mw-angular/README.md

 ## LIBS
 - change "newProjectRoot": "libs" in angular.json,
 - npx ng generate library @mw-angular/name --prefix=mw
+- add license file and info to package.json

 ## SERVE
 - for serving on device use "npm run start-no-libs-for-devices:sandbox" and open